vippsas/vipps-login-api/vipps-login-from-phone-number-api-howitworks.md

-# Vipps Login from phone number API: How It Works
+# Vipps Login from phone number: How It Works

 Let your customers share their information or confirm who they are based on their phone number.